erikschlegel/sails-generate-reactjs/README.md

 ```sh
 $ sails lift
 ```
+### Verifying a succesful build

+This package comes bundled with a starter Travis CI configuration file.
+You can use Travis CI to run your tests and build your app whenever a Git commit occurs.
+Getting started with [Travis](https://travis-ci.com/) is as easy as enabling your project on the travis portal, overriding the default .travis.yml config file and committing some code.
+Travis will automatically run your app's 'npm test' command and handle notifying your team the results of the build.

 ### How to Test

 Unit tests are powered by [Mocha](http://mochajs.org/), and are automatically triggered on every Git commit via Travis and whenever your sails site is lifted.
-A lint task is also invoked on every code commit to verify a succesful build.
+The project comes packaged with [ESLint](http://eslint.org/), which can be easily configured and used to enforce valid javascript syntax and coding standards.
 A Grunt task(<i>called test</i>) runs all Mocha tests within the test folder of the project, while also verifying the site built succefully.
 You can explicitely run the unit tests by invoking the following command.

 ```shell
 $ npm test